-Under the Trump administration, an outside advisory group stacked with coal industry representatives is advocating for policies to increase coal extraction, despite the long-term environmental and public health from that extraction.
+BACKGROUND: Under the Trump administration, an outside advisory group stacked with coal industry representatives is advocating for policies to increase coal extraction, despite the long-term environmental and public health from that extraction.
 Known as the National Coal Council, this body has existed since 1984 to recommend American coal production and consumption policies to the Department of Energy.

 NCC’s reports in the recent past — before its shift to serve President Trump’s “Energy Dominance” agenda — had more vigorously examined the coal industry’s carbon capture potential and evaluated ideas for lower-emission operations.

-The current NCC has no competing viewpoints and meaningful public participation, developing pro-industry recommendations in complete disregard of the consequences for western ranchers, landowners, and outdoor enthusiasts.
+The Trump-era NCC had no competing viewpoints and meaningful public participation, developing pro-industry recommendations in complete disregard of the consequences for western ranchers, landowners, and outdoor enthusiasts.
 Its reports since 2017 suggest that the government seek to eliminate restrictions for coal mining on federal land, subsidize outdated coal plants in the name of “grid resiliency,” garner government sponsorship to research new coal-derived products, and secure generous financial support, tax breaks, and regulation exemptions for coal companies.

 These recommendations were prepared by, and in consultation with, coal industry members who have a direct conflict of interest in the contents of the reports because they would financially benefit from the policies proposed.

-Without visibility into the NCC’s current work and the opportunity to provide input, advocacy groups such as the Western Organization of Resource Councils cannot inform the public of the NCC’s deliberations and proposals, and cannot advocate on behalf of its members who farm and ranch on lands on or near coal, oil, and gas deposits.
+Without visibility into the NCC’s current work and the opportunity to provide input, advocacy groups such as the Western Organization of Resource Councils could not inform the public of the NCC’s deliberations and proposals, and cannot advocate on behalf of its members who farm and ranch on lands on or near coal, oil, and gas deposits.
 Expansion or deregulation of coal mining will increase the likelihood that farmers and ranchers could see their land and livelihood suffer.

 For example, coal extraction activities disturb nearby environs with machinery that emits noise, water, and air pollution, and mining practices (such as “longwall mining”) that can literally split open the earth.